zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 Returns `true` if the operation succeeded, or `false` if the file is busy (in which case the `position` variable will be left untouched).

+`bool afatfs_fGetSize(afatfsFilePtr_t file, uint32_t *size)`

+Get the logical file size of an open file.
+If the call returns `true`, the logical size (in bytes) has been placed in the `size` variable.
+If the call returns `false`, the file was busy and no size was reported; retry the call later.
+Note that the logical size is based on cached information held in the AsyncFatFS file descriptor, and is not guaranteed to have been persisted to storage.

 `bool afatfs_feof(afatfsFilePtr_t file)`

 Check whether the file's cursor is currently at the end-of-file point (one byte past the last byte of the